-Systemic lupus erythematosus, referred to as SLE or lupus, is a chronic (long-term) disease that causes inflammation — pain and swelling.
-It is sometimes called the “great imitator,” because of people often confuse lupus with other health problems due to its wide range of symptoms.
+Systemic lupus erythematosus, referred to as SLE or lupus, is a chronic (long-term) disease that causes systemic inflammation which affects multiple organs.

-In addition to affecting the skin and joints, it can affect other organs in the body such as the kidneys, the tissue lining the lungs (pleura) and heart (pericardium), and the brain.
-Most patients feel fatigue and have rashes, arthritis (painful and swollen joints) and fever.
+In addition to affecting the skin and joints, it can affect other organs in the body such as the kidneys, the tissue lining the lungs (pleura), heart (pericardium), and brain.
+Many patients experience fatigue, weight loss, and fever.

 Lupus flares vary from mild to serious.
 Most patients have times when the disease is active, followed by times when the disease is mostly quiet - referred to as a remission.
 Yet, there is much reason for hope.
 Improvements in treatment have greatly improved these patients’ quality of life and increased their lifespan.

 Most often, lupus starts in young females in their fertility age, although it can sometimes start during childhood (see section on Childhood-onset lupus below).
 The disease is more common in some ethnic groups, mainly blacks and Asians, and tends to be worse in these groups.

 Lupus can be hard to detect because it is a complex disease that has many symptoms, and they can come on slowly.
 As experts in diagnosing and treating autoimmune diseases such as lupus, rheumatologists can best determine whether a patient has lupus and advise them about treatment options.

 People with lupus often have symptoms that are not specific to lupus.
-These include fever, fatigue, weight loss, blood clots and hair loss in spots or around the hairline.
-They may also have heartburn, stomach pain, and poor circulation to the fingers and toes.
+These include fever, fatigue, weight loss, blood clots and hair loss.
+They may also have heartburn, stomach pain and poor circulation to the fingers and toes.
 Pregnant women can have miscarriages.
 Lupus can flare during pregnancy and can affect its outcome.

-If your doctor suspects you have lupus from your symptoms, you will need a series of blood tests to confirm that you do have the disease.
-The most important blood screening test measures ANA, but you can have ANA and not have lupus.
-Therefore, if you have positive ANA, you may need more specific tests to prove the diagnosis.
+If your doctor suspects you have lupus based on your symptoms, a series of blood tests will be done in order to confirm the diagnosis.
+The most important blood screening test is ANA.
+If ANA is negative, you don’t have lupus.
+However, if ANA is positive, you might have lupus and will need more specific tests.
 These blood tests include antibodies to anti-dsDNA and anti-Sm, which are specific to the diagnosis of lupus.

-The presence of antiphospholipid antibodies can help doctors detect lupus.
-These antibodies signal a raised risk of certain complications such as miscarriage, difficulties with memory, or blood clots that may lead to stroke or lung injury.
+The presence of antiphospholipid antibodies signals a raised risk for certain complications such as miscarriage or blood clots.
 Doctors also may measure levels of certain complement proteins (a part of the immune system) in the blood, to help detect the disease and follow its progress.

 Common treatment options include:

 Renal inflammation is one of the common and most serious manifestations of lupus.
 It could go undetected and can lead to renal failure and dialysis.
-You can help prevent these serious problems by seeking treatment at the first signs of kidney disease.
+You can help prevent these serious outcomes by seeking treatment at the first signs of kidney disease.
 These signs include:

-Rheumatologists have long been concerned that the female hormone estrogen or treatment with estrogen may cause or worsen lupus.
-Recent research showed that estrogen therapy can trigger some mild or moderate flares of lupus, but does not cause symptoms to get much worse.
-Yet, estrogen can raise the risk of blood clots.
-Thus, you should not take estrogen if your blood tests show antiphospholipid antibodies (meaning you already have a high risk of blood clots).
+Rheumatologists have long been concerned that the female hormone estrogen or treatment with estrogen may cause or worsen lupus, and may raise the risk of blood clots.
+Thus, you should avoid estrogen if your blood tests show the presence of antiphospholipid antibodies (meaning you already have a high risk of blood clots).